kingdomShu/CoGeoAD/README.md

 ## How to Run

 ### Environment
-To set up the environment, please follow these steps:
+To set up the environment, please use the provided scripts:
 ```bash
    conda create -n cogeoad python=3.8
    conda activate cogeoad